 Jerome E. Seid, M.D., was born in New York City.
 He has been with Great Lakes Cancer Management Specialists since 2000, where his focus is GU malignancies, but has a broad practice including benign and malignant hematology.
-Prior to joining Great Lakes, Jerome lived in Pennsylvania where he had been in private practice in hematology and oncology for more than six years.
+Prior to joining Great Lakes, Jerome lived in Pittsburgh, PA where he had been in private practice in hematology and oncology for more than six years.

 Dr. Seid began his undergraduate training at Brown University in Providence, Rhode Island before completing a Bachelor of Science degree in Biochemistry at the University of Michigan.
 Dr. Seid then received a Masters of Science degree in Toxicology from the University of Michigan, Rackham School of Graduate Studies.
 He completed his Doctor of Medicine degree at Wayne State University in 1987, then moved to Chicago, Illinois, where he finished his internship and residency training in Internal Medicine at Northwestern University.
 Returning to Ann Arbor, Dr. Seid undertook his subspecialty training in hematology and oncology at the University of Michigan, completing his studies in 1993.
-During his fellowship he was the recipient of the Outstanding Young Investigator Upjohn Research Award.
+During his fellowship, he was the recipient of the Outstanding Young Investigator Upjohn Research Award.
 He remained on the faculty at the University of Michigan for a year before relocating to Pennsylvania.
 Dr. Seid maintained an active role as a Clinical Instructor in the Department of Medicine at the University of Pittsburgh Medical Center, teaching medical and nursing students, residents and fellows.